Meal Provider Program

 How Meals Work

-- The group purchases, prepares, and serves dinner for 60-90 residents at one of our Short-term Residential Shelter facilities.
+- The group purchases, prepares, and serves dinner for 60-120 residents.

 - Meal Providers may prepare the meal off-site (bringing food in catering trays) or in the shelter's kitchen.
 Groups may arrive as early